-Section 12-71e(a) of the Connecticut General Statutes has been amended whereby the mill rate for motor vehicles shall not exceed 45 mills for the assessment years commencing October 1, 2017 to October 1, 2020, inclusive, and for the assessment year commencing October 1, 2021, and each assessment year thereafter, the mill rate for motor vehicles shall not exceed 32.46 mills.
-Section 12-71e(b) of the Connecticut General Statutes has been amended to state that no district or borough may set a motor vehicle mill rate that if combined with the motor vehicle mill rate of the town, city, consolidated town and city or consolidated town and borough in which such district or borough is located would result in a combined motor vehicle mill rate (1) above 39 mills for the assessment year commencing October 1, 2016, or (2) above 45 mills for the assessment years commencing October 1, 2017, to October 1, 2020, inclusive, or (3) above 32.46 mills for the assessment year commencing October 1, 2021, and each assessment year thereafter.
-The City's mill rate for motor vehicles for the assessment year commencing October 1, 2021 (the Fiscal Year ending June 30, 2023) is 26.65 mills.
+Section 12-71e(a) of the Connecticut General Statutes (the "General Statutes") has been amended whereby the mill rate for motor vehicles shall not exceed 32.46 mills for the assessment year commencing October 1, 2021, and each assessment year thereafter.
+Section 12-71e(b) of the Connecticut General Statutes has been amended to state that no district or borough may set a motor vehicle mill rate that if combined with the motor vehicle mill rate of the town, city, consolidated town and city or consolidated town and borough in which such district or borough is located would result in a combined motor vehicle mill rate above 32.46 mills for the assessment year commencing October 1, 2021, and each assessment year thereafter.
+The City's mill rate for motor vehicles for the assessment year commencing October 1, 2022 (the Fiscal Year June 30, 2024) is 27.17 mills.
+Section 4-661 of the General Statutes, as amended, diverts a portion of State collected sales tax revenue to provide funding to municipalities to mitigate the revenue loss attributed to the motor vehicle property tax cap.

-All business personal property (furniture, fixtures, equipment, machinery and leased equipment) is assessed annually.
+All business personal property (furniture, fixtures, equipment, machinery, electronic data processing equipment and leased equipment) is assessed annually.
 An assessor's check and audit is completed periodically.
 Assessments for both personal property and motor vehicles are computed at seventy percent (70%) of present market value.